+VIII.
 Additional Considerations

-The chapter proposed elements of a tax reform agenda focused mostly on strengthening the design of direct taxes.
-The specific implementation features of such reforms, however, is subject to key considerations.
+The paper proposed elements of a tax reform agenda focused mostly on strengthening the design of direct taxes, balancing the objectives of growth and equity.
+The specific implementation features of such reforms, however, is subject to further considerations: